gantsign/gantsign.github.io/_pages/opensource.md

 same tooling across environments and helps break down the walls between the development and operations roles.

-With Ansible your can provision everything from your development environment, to your [Docker](https://www.docker.com) images, to your your servers.
+With Ansible you can provision everything from your development environment, to your [Docker](https://www.docker.com) images, to your servers.

 The GanSign Ansible roles are available from
 [Ansible Galaxy](https://galaxy.ansible.com/gantsign/); between them there has